simplenote-vim/simplenote.py/CONTRIBUTING.rst

 * Commit, do not mess with version.
 * Send me a pull request, let me know what tests fail as a result of the changes.

+If you don't have any code, but want still want to contribute code:

+First bear in mind that simplenote.py is fairly stable and feature complete.
+I don't anticipate much work being required until Simperium finally decide to switch over to the Simperium API.

+* Have a look through issues labelled "easier" or "harder" depending on how ambitious you are feeling
+* Then run through the steps as per above
+* Feel free to link to your fork in the issue before submitting a pull request if you want a review
+* Or just open the pull request.
+A pull request doesn't have to start with the finished code.

-If you want to contribute ideas:
+If you want to contribute ideas/bugs:

-* Just open an issue with your idea
+* Just open an issue with your idea/bug

 Tests
 ======